Sky Broadband: Networking

-In July 2006, Sky also introduced a free broadband and calls package for its digital TV subscribers within the Sky Broadband network area.
-This means anyone on Sky can get free broadband (subject to a 2GB/month usage limit) and free evening & weekend telephone calls, as long as the line is in a Sky Broadband network area.

-For customers whose exchange has not been enabled for the above services, the Connect service is available using the BT Wholesale ADSL Max network.
+Sky Broadband provides customers with download speeds of up to 900 Mbps via the Openreach network.

 Sky launched Sky Broadband in the Republic of Ireland in February 2013.

-Speeds
+Internet Speeds

 As with all DSL connections, the further the distance from the DSLAM (usually located at the telephone exchange) the customer site is, the slower the line speed will be.
 Sky uses DLM (dynamic line management) over the first ten days of a new connection to set the line at an acceptable downstream and upstream speed in order for the connection to remain stable.
-Lines are initially connected at 4Mbit/s and gradually increased over the ten-day "training period" until the line shows signs of instability, this allows Sky to know what speeds the line can handle whilst remaining stable.
+Lines are initially connected at 4 Mbit/s and gradually increased over the ten-day "training period" until the line shows signs of instability, this allows Sky to know what speeds the line can handle whilst remaining stable.

 In April 2012, Sky Fibre was launched almost two and a half years after British Telecom launched BT Infinity in January 2010.

 In April 2014 it was announced they are to roll out 1 gigabit fibre-to-the-premises connections in the city of York in partnership with rival TalkTalk.

 Sky Wireless Hub

 The Sky Wireless Hub is a wireless router distributed to all Sky Broadband customers when they order their Sky Broadband packages.

 During 2006, Netgear were the only manufacturer of Sky Broadband routers, which were made in white.
 From 2008, Netgear and Sagem were the manufacturers of the Sky Broadband routers, made in black and shaped to match the Sky+ HD box.
 Both routers are also distributed in smaller boxes (The boxes are now the size of the routers) as part of Sky UK’s low carbon scheme in turn reducing postage costs.
-The Sagem router unlike the Netgear router has added restrictions to features such as the built in inbound firewall settings and outbound/inbound VPN connections.
+The Sagem router unlike the Netgear router has added restrictions to features such as the built in inbound firewall settings and outbound and inbound VPN connections.
 However a firmware upgrade is available upon request, for users wishing to connect to an outbound VPN connection using Sky Broadband, while maintaining restrictions on the inbound firewall and inbound VPN connection.

 Towards the end of 2010, D-Link started producing routers for Sky.
 The D-Link router is the DSL-2640S.